Why pursue this madness?

 - Some bearings, as they don’t come with the DIY Electric kit.

 - An Electronic Speed Controller to run the motor.
-I took a risk on this Boat ESC.
+I took a risk on the HobbyKing 120A UBEC Boat ESC.
 The braking is a little soft, but it runs well, barely gets warm even without proper cooling, and doesn’t make excess noise.

 - At least one battery pack.
 A 5000 mAh 6S (22.2V) provides plenty of speed and power.
-I used two 3S batteries in series to make a 6S battery with a lower profile.
+I used two 3S batteries (ZIPPY Flightmax 5000mAh 3S1P 20C) in series to make a 6S battery with a lower profile.

 - A receiver and transmitter of some sort.
 I used the all too common Quanum (nope, not a typo) pistol grip combo.